 Workers across industries know this proverb to be true: “It’s not what you know, it’s whom you know.”
 The key to building a great career is networking, or growing the circle of people in your field of work who can help you find a job.
 Although your skills and qualifications do matter, here is why networking may matter even more: Recommendations.
 Words on paper … [Read more...] about How to Network and Build Your Personal Support System

 Did you know that women, and disproportionately women of color, are on the front lines during every respiratory virus season?
-According to the Center for Economic Policy and Research, nearly two-thirds of frontline workers are women and people of color, who are overrepresented in industries such as: building custodians/housekeeping (90.7% female, 69.8% people of … [Read more...] about Pregnancy & Contagious Illness: Know Your Rights in the Workplace!
+According to the Center for Economic Policy and Research, nearly two-thirds of frontline workers are women and people of color, who are overrepresented in industries such as: We know these workers are at risk, but what if they are … [Read more...] about Pregnancy & Contagious Illness: Know Your Rights in the Workplace!

 Many professionals are learning that their jobs can be done from home right now.
 This is likely a position you may have dreamed about but never thought possible.
 This is certainly a position you never thought you’d be in.
 Here are some tips from a work-from-home veteran of nearly a decade: Make sure you have everything you need to do your job.
 Sit down and make a list of … [Read more...] about Surprise!
 You’re Working from Home: 7 Tips to Make the Transition